Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

 # Best practice
 -   It’s recommended that you place similar types of resources in a directory and define resources in the main.tf file.
--   A declared resource is identified by its type and name.